Rhode Island Genealogical Society

 9:30 am to 3:00 pm

-The theme of our meeting will be Writing and Publishing and our speakers will include Drew Bartley, Michael Leclerc and Jenifer Kahn Bakkala.
-There will be a local RI Historical Societies Exhibition & Fair.
+The theme of our meeting will be Writing and Publishing and will include a local RI Historical Societies Exhibition & Fair.